MicrosoftDocs/cpp-docs/docs/mfc/reference/cdoctemplate-class.md

 - `CDocTemplate::filterExt` Extension for documents of this type (for example, ".xls").
 If not specified, the document type is inaccessible using the **File Open** command.

 - `CDocTemplate::regFileTypeId` Identifier for the document type to be stored in the registration database maintained by Windows.
 This string is for internal use only (for example, "ExcelWorksheet").
-If not specified, the document type can’t be registered with the Windows File Manager.
+If not specified, the document type can't be registered with the Windows File Manager.

 - `CDocTemplate::regFileTypeName` Name of the document type to be stored in the registration database.
 This string may be displayed in dialog boxes of applications that access the registration database (for example, "Microsoft Excel Worksheet").